 An article discussion group

 Hearth to Hearth meets the 2nd Wednesday of every month at 8 pm at Christopher’s in Cambridge.
 This is a dinner event!
-Please support our hosts by buying dinner or a drink while we discuss the article.
+Support our hosts by buying dinner or a drink while we discuss the article.
+It also means we have to reserve a table for the event, so please RSVP to let us know you’re coming!

 - May 2017: “The future of the open internet — and our way of life — is in your hands” by Quincy Larson